"Guru Gobind Singh directed Sikhs to tie turban.

 Our choices are to live for each other, or to live at each other." -- Hari Singh Bird

 The quality or state of having people who are of different races

 or who have different cultures within a group or organization.

-of members is of one race the organization is at risk of becoming perverted in its
+its members is of just one race, the organization is at risk of being perverted in

-policies and procedures.
-The obvious remedy is to add outsiders to the member mix.
+its policies and procedures.
+The obvious remedy is inclusion of 'outsiders'.

 "In 2013, the population of African Americans, including those of more than one race,